cds-snc/covid-alert-data/README.md

 ### Daily background checks

+This indicates the number of devices that are starting and successfully completing background checks, at least once per UTC day.

-These metrics were initially Android only.
+* These metrics were initially Android only.
 The iOS release with these metrics happened on May 21, 2021.
-Prior to that the iOS values would show < 20. *daily_background_check_started* counts all devices that start the app's background task at least once in a given UTC day.
+Prior to that the iOS values would show `<20`.
+* *daily_background_check_started* counts all devices that start the app's background task at least once in a given UTC day.
-*daily_background_check_successfully_completed_os* counts
+* *daily_background_check_successfully_completed_os* counts
 all devices that successfully performed an exposure check in the background at least once per UTC day.

 For these files, *daily-journalier* have totals for the day, while *weekly-hebdomadaire* and *monthly-mensuel* contain averages for the week/month.